MuhammadSaad-55/Movie-search-website/README.md

 ## 🚀 How It Works

-1. On load — TMDB API se popular movies fetch hoti hain
+1. On load — Popular movies are fetched from the TMDB API
-2. First movie hero section mein display hoti hai
+2. The first movie is displayed as a full-screen hero section
-3. Baaki saari movies poster grid mein dikhti hain
+3. Remaining movies are shown in a responsive poster grid
-4. Search ya genre filter karo — naye results aate hain
+4. Use the search bar or genre filter to discover new movies
-5. Trailer button dabao — YouTube embed modal mein khulta hai
+5. Click the Trailer button to watch the YouTube trailer in a popup modal
-6. Favourites button dabao — LocalStorage mein save hota hai
+6. Click the Favourites button to save movies — stored in LocalStorage so they persist on refresh

 ---